 Think about the future

 So, you have decided what you want to invest in, chosen the right SIPP for you, now take a moment to think about the future and how your chosen SIPP will cope with any changes to your circumstances or investment strategy which may occur.

 For example, can you change your investment strategy with your chosen SIPP?

 A good example of this is deposit accounts.
 You may have been happy to invest in funds whilst you were building up the value of your SIPP, however, as you get closer to retirement, you may want to take less risk and therefore open deposit accounts, a SIPP which only offers one deposit account may not be for you.

 Think also about how much does it cost to move from your chosen SIPP if you need to change provider, the charges on leaving a provider vary massively.

 Having more information about the different types of SIPP available to you will help you to make a better decision.

-That is why we launched our SIPP comparison tables in January 2011 which will show the charges of the main SIPP providers, what investments their SIPPs can hold and a whole range of other useful information, all designed to help you make better decisions.
+That is why we launched our SIPP comparison tables back in January 2011.
+They show the charges of the main SIPP providers, what investments their SIPPs can hold and a whole range of other useful information, all designed to help you make better decisions.